chamilo/docs/teacher-guide/assessments/weights.md

 ![](../../.gitbook/assets/graphics195.png)

-_Illustration 109: Assessments – Skills ranking_
+_Illustration: Assessments – Skills ranking_

 As well as a pass-mark, you can add additional options: e.g. the names you want to give to any score range to make it faster to read generic reports.